AndrewJBateman/angular-tailwind-ratp/README.md

 * About and Contact pages give more information on app using Tailwind css cards
 * Website is in French
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
-* [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the Ratp & Github observables then close them, so unsubscribing is not necessary.
+* [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the Github observable then close it, so unsubscribing is not necessary.
+* Latest ng flow control @if and @for used in HTML templates.

 ## :camera: Screenshots